andyeske/How-to-CAD-Almost-Anything/README.md

 *	Learning how to design gears in SolidWorks and establishing mechanical mates between them.
 *	Making an animation providing a motor torque.

-**Session Activity:** Using the tools learned on Session 9, we’ll design a variety of items, including:
+**Session Activity:** Using the tools learned on Session 9, we’ll design one object, namely:
 *	A [spinning teacups (Mad Hatter)](https://media.disneylandparis.com/d4th/en-gb/images/n017931_2050jan01_mad-hatters-tea-cups_16-9_tcm752-159886.jpg) miniature model, incorporating gear and [circular-to-linear motion](https://d2t1xqejof9utc.cloudfront.net/screenshots/pics/a8c69e2452109133fe5c48a08c0535c7/large.jpg) features.

 **To do (optional):** Add 1-X slide to the portfolio, one for each designed item, with pictures and a short description of the SolidWorks skills employed during the design process.